 The 2003 Share Plan provides for the grant of nonqualified stock options, stock appreciation rights, stock awards, performance awards and stock units to key employees and consultants.
 The maximum number of shares of common stock available for issuance under the 2003 Share Plan is 70,000,000 shares.
-The 2003 Share Plan was administered by the Stock Option Committee through June 2004, from June 2004 through July 2010, the 2003 Share Plan was administered by the Board of Directors and since July 2010, the 2003 Share Plan has been administered by the Stock Option Committee, which determines the option price, term and provisions of each option.
+The 2003 Share Plan was administered by the Stock Option Committee through June 2004, from June 2004 through July 2010, the 2003 Share Plan was administered by the Board of Directors and since July 2010, the 2003 Share Plan has been administered by the Stock Option Committee (and since August 21, 2012, by the Executive Committee which also assumed the duties of the Stock Option Committee), which determines the option price, term and provisions of each option.
 The exercise price with respect to all of the options granted under the 2003 Share Plan since its inception was equal to the fair market value of the underlying common stock at the grant date.
-As of April 30, 2012, the 2003 Share Plan had 143,990 shares available for future grants.
+As of July 31, 2012, the 2003 Share Plan had 324,545 shares available for future grants.